meliheng/movie-case-study/README.md

 flutter pub get
     `

-5. Add your own Movie Api Key in .env file at the project root:
+5. Create .env file at the project root:

+    Add your own movie api key like MOVIE_API_KEY = 'api key'

 44. Open an emulator and run the project: